cartrawler/cartrawler.github.io/docs/ios/apis/vehicles.md

 Calling the requestVehicles function will trigger a vehicles request based on the provided IATA or PickupLocationCode, pick-up and drop-off date, also we limit the list returned to a set number of vehicles you specify.

 For the sort type can be either:
-- .bestPrice, which returns the cheapest cars in the list
+- `.bestPrice`, which returns the cheapest cars in the list
-- .recommended, which returns the CarTrawler recommended cars.
+- `.recommended`, which returns the CarTrawler recommended cars.

 #### Code sample